sictweb/bti425-2020/notes/web-api-commands.md

 // Command - increment a department "headCount"
 // This will need an identifier parameter, and an entity body that looks like this...
 // { "_id": "abc123etc." }
-businessDepartmentHeadcountUp: async function (itemId, newItem) {
+businessDepartmentHeadcountUp: async function (itemId) {

   // Early exit, confirm that the parameter and entity body match